 With so many models to choose from, how do you choose just one?

 First and foremost, you should know what kind of running you will be using your shoes for: road running or trail running?
 The difference is quite noticeable and will greatly influence your experience.
 Road running shoes are lightweight and breathable.
 They allow a fast and smooth stride, suitable for flat terrain.
 Trail running shoes are designed to support your ankle.
 Above all, they have a stronger sole to protect your feet against obstacles found on uneven terrain that you may encounter.

 Once you’ve identified the type of running you’ll be doing, start shopping and check out our top picks to help narrow your search.

 Soft cushion, but not too soft.
 A mesh upper that breathes but stretches to fit.
 Details like the padded collar, a crash pad, and a 12mm drop.
 All this combines for one of the most comfortable rides you'll ever take on the road.
-The Ghost 13 by Brooks is almost the perfect shoe for everyone - from beginners trying out the sport to seasoned vets.
+The Glycerin GTS 19 by Brooks is almost the perfect shoe for everyone - from beginners trying out the sport to seasoned vets.

 - Balanced cushion

 - Not the best for high-level competition

 If you’re excited to hit the pavement but don’t want to break the bank, we suggest the New Balance 1400v6 running shoes.
 Even at the comparatively low price point, it’s got both performance and comfort features that give them some serious value.

 The responsive REVlite cushioning reduces impact, while the lightweight, but structured upper with a FantomFit support cage offers a secure midfoot fit.
 These sneakers can even be worn without socks.

 The Saucony Guide 14 running shoes are perfect if you’re looking for something with a lot of stability.
 The FORMFIT technology keeps your foot secure and comfortable, while the PWRRUN foam is both responsive and soft.
 The 80’s vibe doesn’t hurt, either.